-The ARBURG Technology Days 2016 included a light-hearted demonstration of just what automation can achieve: a picker, linear robotic system and six-axis robot were used to move a fleet of Bruder model vehicles around an obstacle course.
+The ARBURG Technology Days 2016 included a light-hearted demonstration of just what automation can achieve: a picker, linear robotic system and six-axis robot were used to help a fleet of Bruder model cars negotiate an obstacle course.

-An INTEGRALPICKER V used its high-speed pick-and-place movements to load and unload two dumper trucks and a tractor, while a linear MULTILIFT V robotic system ensured that the vehicles covered large distances in dynamic style.
-Moreover, a six-axis robot used its repertoire of flexible 3D movements to handle a tractor.
-The three automation units worked hand-in-hand and communicated with one another by means of peripheral-equipment interfaces.
+An INTEGRALPICKER V used its high-speed pick and place movements to load and unload two dumper trucks and a tractor, while a linear MULTILIFT V robotic system made sure that the vehicles covered a great deal of ground in dynamic style.
+In addition, a six-axis robot used its repertoire of flexible 3D movements to handle a tractor.
+The three automation units worked hand-in-hand and communicated with one another by means of peripheral equipment interfaces.

 Efficient automation of smaller unit volumes

 When operators and robotic systems work hand-in-hand, automation solutions can be worthwhile even for the production of small and medium-sized batches.
 In the example shown here, feed systems for inserts are dispensed with, and the gripper equipment is simplified.
 Fast and flexible product changeovers are therefore possible.

 Protected by a light curtain, the operator manually positions the axles of a toy buggy in the gripper of a MULTILIFT V during the injection moulding cycle.
 Firstly, this human/robotic interaction reduces the capital expenditure on automation.
 Secondly, thanks to the reproducible, ergonomic processes, it enhances process reliability and productivity.
 What's more, changeover is much simpler and the time a fully automated system requires for this step is shortened from 5 to 3.5 hours.